Skip to Main Content

 Rotation Requirements

-Each student will work with guidance from their Thesis Committee Chair and Members to create a defined research project for which the student is the principal investigator.
-During their first semester as part of PHC 6756: Population Assessment I, students will conduct a literature review.
+Each student will work with guidance from their Thesis Committee Chair and Members to create a defined research project for which the student is the principle investigator.
+During their first semester as part of PHC 6756 Population Assessment I, students will conduct a literature review.
 Then in the second semester students begin a 3-part clinical research course series, where they will refine or develop the research question and hypothesis, write the specific aims and research plan, and complete IRB forms (in some cases these may be amendments to existing studies).
 After this, the student will collect data, analyze it, and write a manuscript that is suitable to submit to a peer-reviewed journal.
 This step-by-step process over the course of their two years will help facilitate the publishing of student research.

-Cumulative Exam and Board Examination Practice Test
+Comprehensive Exam and Practice Board Examination

 • USF is home to the first and only ACGC accredited Genetic Counseling Program in the state of Florida.